Doosra: Saeed Ajmal

 A Pakistani cricketer, Saeed Ajmal is an off-spin bowler who used the doosra as a mystery delivery by disguising it well.
 His technique was noted for causing more spin than speed, to his personal preference.
 In April 2009, Ajmal was reported by umpires for having a suspect bowling action.
-An independent test the following month, reaffirmed later by a subsequent thorough investigation by a journalist George Dobell with extensive discussion with the ICC conducted and released in 2012, made clear that Ajmal's bowling action falls well within the legal bounds set by the ICC for bowlers.
+An independent test the following month, reaffirmed later by a subsequent thorough investigation by journalist George Dobell with extensive discussion with the ICC conducted and released in 2012, made clear that Ajmal's bowling action falls well within the legal bounds set by the ICC for bowlers.

 Ajmal also had a mystery delivery called teesra which he used against England's Stuart Broad in test series at UAE in 2011–12.
 However, he was banned in September 2014 after his action was deemed illegal for all deliveries by the ICC as part of the clampdown on illegal actions.
-Although initially, he hoped to make the 2015 Cricket World Cup he subsequently ruled himself out in December 2014 after deciding not to get his action retested by the ICC and although his ban was lifted in February 2015 did not feature in the showpiece event.
+Although initially he hoped to make the 2015 Cricket World Cup he subsequently ruled himself out in December 2014 after deciding not to get his action retested by the ICC and although his ban was lifted in February 2015 did not feature in the showpiece event.

 Shohag Gazi

 The doosra of Bangladeshi bowler Shohag Gazi was very difficult for Indian batsmen to read and play in his first match against India.
-After that series, Shohag Gazi was accused by the ICC of using an illegal bowling action.
+After that series Shohag Gazi was accused by the ICC of using an illegal bowling action.
 After changing his action under ICC rules, he became an ineffective bowler and was subsequently dropped from the national team.

 Teesra

-In 2004, Saqlain Mushtaq, the developer of the doosra, said he had developed a new variant called the teesra, which is a back spinner disguised as an off spinner.
+In 2004, Saqlain Mushtaq, the developer of the doosra, said he had developed a new variant called the teesra, which is a backspinner disguised as an off spinner.
 He was supposed to have used it in ICL matches.
-A teesra is a slightly round-arm delivery, having more pace than either doosra or offspinner, and can surprise a batsman.
-It can also have a good effect in limited-overs cricket for containing runs.
+A teesra is a slightly round-arm delivery, having more pace than either doosra or offspinner and can surprise a batsman.
+It can also have good effect in limited overs cricket for containing runs.

 In 2011, Saeed Ajmal said he had learned the art of teesra and was looking to use this delivery in upcoming matches.